 Visit our website on your desktop for more project info.

-Access from the new garage leads directly into a mudroom built to withstand everything this outdoorsman throws at it.
-It includes a utility sink for washing gear and a man’s best friend, as well as a washer and dryer and plenty of storage and counter space.
+Access from the new garage leads directly into a mudroom built to withstand everything this outdoorsman throws at it, including a utility sink for washing gear and man’s best friend.

 What dog would say no to bath time now?